Merchifies.com

 The straightforward answer is that the typical Beagle lifespan ranges from 10 to 15 years.
 This is a pretty solid lifespan for a small-to-medium-sized dog.
 From my years working with different breeds, I've found this range to be consistently accurate.

 Of course, this is just an average.
 Some Beagles sadly don't reach 10, while a lucky few push past 15.
 When it comes to the Beagle lifespan male vs. female debate, there's really no significant difference.
 You might hear that females live a touch longer, but the gap is negligible.
-What makes a bigger difference is their genetic makeup.
-For instance, the average lifespan of a beagle mix can vary wildly.
-A Beagle mixed with a longer-living breed might get a few bonus years, but it could also inherit health issues from both sides.

 Factors Influencing a Beagle's Lifespan